 There's a popular saying that goes "If I don't laugh, I'll cry."
 Assuming this statement is true, it's impossible not to cry if deprived of laughter, as shown by this truth table:

 So to make someone cry, all I'd have to do is keep them from laughing for an indeterminate period of time.
-Maybe I could make them a feminist, since they never laugh at my jokes.
-Or show them the DVD Funny Games, which despite its title isn't very funny at all, unless you consider a thin piece of optically clear plastic under a layer of silvered metal with additives that cause it to discolor when exposed to laser light funny.
+Maybe I could show them the DVD Funny Games, which despite its title isn't very funny at all, unless you consider a thin piece of optically clear plastic under a layer of silvered metal with additives that cause it to discolor when exposed to laser light funny.

 My last option is to just make someone look like they're crying.
 I could pour water into their eyes, record it, and play it in reverse.
 This is technically cheating, but on the plus side I'd have a video I could post on youtube that would make everyone think I made someone cry.
 I could even set it to "Cryin' like a Bitch!" by Godsmack, and then in the description suggest that the person should be the new guitarist of Godsmack, except they'd have to use the wa-wa pedal a lot.